Pattern trading, or formation trading, refers to making trading decisions based on standard chart patterns.

 Why do traders lose with pattern trading?

-The mistake is to trade directly off the pattern.
-The correct approach is to treat the pattern as a more general information about the state of the market.
+The better approach is to treat the pattern as a more general information about the state of the market.

-- For instance, the market is bull-flagging, we are setting up for a steady uptrend and a bull cycle.
+- Is a trending market bull-flagging?
+We are setting up for a steady uptrend and a bull cycle.
 You could look at ichimoku cloud and bbands high probability patterns for cues about your specific actions.

-- Or, the market is ranging after a downtrend, we could be making a bottom - Wyckoff method could help here.
+- Is the market ranging after a downtrend?
+We could be making a bottom - Wyckoff method and even a quick look at Fibonacci would help here.

 - Bull flag / Bear flag